ludwig-ai/ludwig/mkdocs/docs/api/visualization.md

 ```

-Show how model measures change over training and validation data epochs.
+Show how model metrics change over training and validation data epochs.

-For each model and for each output feature and measure of the model,
+For each model and for each output feature and metric of the model,
-it produces a line plot showing how that measure changed over the course
+it produces a line plot showing how that metric changed over the course
 of the epochs of training on the training and validation sets.

 __Inputs__